Pain in the Ankle

 By Andrew Heideman, PT, ATC

-This condition can be from a number of different reasons.
-The ankle joint itself can be injured by ligament sprain or fracture.
-The severity of injury is determined by the amount of damage to the ligaments of the ankle or a fracture or break to the bones of the ankle.
-A fracture can be determined by getting an x-ray image of the ankle bones.
-There are 3 different grades of ankle sprains.
-The severity of the ankle injury can be determined by the amount of swelling, the inability to bear weight on the ankle and the amount of pain.
-However, it is important to be properly evaluated by an orthopaedic physician.
+This condition can be for several different reasons.
+The ankle joint can be injured by ligament sprain or fracture.
+The severity of the injury is determined by the amount of damage to the ankle’s ligaments or a fracture or break to the bones of the ankle.
+An X-ray will determine if the ankle is brok.

 Physical Therapy often helps with the pain and swelling associated with ankle injuries.
-Sometimes the joint will be immobilized with a walking boot or a brace.
-To decrease the amount of pressure on the joint, crutches may be issued to allow the joint to heal.
+Sometimes a walking boot or a brace will help to immobilize the joint.
+Crutches will help decrease the amount of pressure on the joint to allow the joint to heal.
 Physical therapy modalities and gentle ROM can help decrease the swelling and pain in the ankle joint.
-It is important to also continue rehab to improve the strength and proprioception or balance of involved ankle.
+It is also important to continue rehab to improve the strength and proprioception or balance of the involved ankle.